-In some countries, lack of political commitment has held back the development of public health.
-A key element in further developing public health is to integrate its principles and services more systematically into all parts of society, informing increased whole-of-society and whole-of-government working, intersectoral action, health in all policies and strengthened health systems.

-Repositioning public health at the centre of improving health requires investing in public health services and seeing it as an investment in the longterm health and well-being of the population as a whole.
+- 383. In some countries, lack of political commitment has held back the development of public health.
+A key element in further developing public health is to integrate its principles and services more systematically into all parts of society, informing increased whole-of-society and whole-of-government working, intersectoral action, health in all policies and strengthened health systems. - 384.
+Repositioning public health at the centre of improving health requires investing in public health services and seeing it as an investment in the long-term health and well-being of the population as a whole.
 Public health leaders must be capable of initiating and informing the policy debate at the political, professional and public levels to advocate for policies and actions to improve health.
 This debate will draw on a comprehensive assessment of health needs and capacity for health gain across society.
-It will require analysing broader strategies for health, creating innovative networks for action across many different sectors and actors, and acting as a catalyst for change.
+It will require analysing broader strategies for health, creating innovative networks for action across many different sectors and actors, and acting as a catalyst for change. - 385.
 Health promotion and disease prevention are particularly important elements of public health, and further developing primary health care provides a key strategic method for effectively delivering these services.
 A combination of a previous lack of investment in disease prevention and recent reforms and changes, including decentralizing and privatizing health care services, has meant that many countries lack relevant infrastructure and services.
-Overall, the share of health expenditure allocated to public health programmes remains relatively small across the Region.
+Overall, the share of health expenditure allocated to public health programmes remains relatively small across the Region. - 386.
 Protecting and promoting population health inevitably reaches far beyond the effective delivery of the public health function in any single country.
 It involves countries working together to address problems arising from globalization, the work of other international organizations and actors, the effects on health of global economic and trade agreements and activities and the challenges associated with global communication strategies.
-It also involves joint working, both laterally, across sectors, and vertically, from local and community through to regional and national.
+It also involves joint working, both laterally, across sectors, and vertically, from local and community through to regional and national. - 387.
 Many of the most pressing policy challenges affecting public health involve addressing complex problems such as health inequities, climate change and obesity.
 These wicked problems transcend the capacity of any one organization to comprehend or address.
 These also require joint working.
 There is often disagreement about the causes of such problems and a lack of certainty about the best way to tackle them.
 An approach based on systems thinking and analysis is required to appreciate and understand the complexity of the processes underpinning health and disease and for formulating the complex whole-of-government interventions required in response.
-This approach is both relevant and necessary to tackling the current and growing burden of noncommunicable diseases.

-Health 2020 has been developed alongside a European Action Plan for Strengthening Public Health Services and Capacity, endorsed by the Regional Committee in 2012 (233).
+This approach is both relevant and necessary to tackling the current and growing burden of noncommunicable diseases. - 388.
+Health 2020 is being developed alongside a European Action Plan for Strengthening Public Health Capacities and Services.
 The European Action Plan sets out the vision for public health in the 21st century and provides a framework for action.
 Both Health 2020 and the European Action Plan call for a commitment to improving health and addressing health inequalities at the whole-of-society and whole-of-government levels, in which health improvement permeates arrangements for governance for health and in which decision-making reflects the core underlying principles of human rights, social justice, participation, partnership and sustainability.
-The European Action Plan takes as its starting point the Acheson definition of public health (234): "Public health is the science and art of preventing disease, prolonging life and promoting health through the organized efforts of society".
+The European Action Plan takes as its starting point the Acheson definition of public health (230): "Public health is the science and art of preventing disease, prolonging life and promoting health through the organized efforts of society."

-The key areas of action to be addressed in the European Action Plan include sustaining and further developing and strengthening existing public health capacities and services, with the aims of improving health and tackling health inequalities through action on the social determinants of health.
-It is also emphasized that public health also plays a major role in supporting, developing and strengthening health systems.
-The health ministry leads the health system and is central to public health leadership and services.
-Thus, public health is also about health systems, and reciprocally, health systems can only be effective if they include a strong public health services component.

-Both Health 2020 and the European Action Plan define the health system as it was defined in the Tallinn Charter (24):